MicrosoftLearning/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

 ## Use an SDK

-You can write code that consumes cognitive services REST APIs directly, but there are software development kits (SDKs) for many popular programming languages, including Microsoft C#, Python, and Node.js.
-Using an SDK can greatly simplify development of applications that consume cognitive services.
+You can write code that consumes Azure AI services REST APIs directly, but there are software development kits (SDKs) for many popular programming languages, including Microsoft C#, Python, and Node.js.
+Using an SDK can greatly simplify development of applications that consume Azure AI services.

 1. In Visual Studio Code, in the **Explorer** pane, in the **01-getting-started** folder, expand the **C-Sharp** or **Python** folder depending on your language preference.
 2. Right-click the **sdk-client** folder and open an integrated terminal.
 Then install the Text Analytics SDK package by running the appropriate command for your language preference: